Stierliz/SpringBootOlympicAthletes/README.md

 # Olympic History

 Web based application with the CRUD functionality.
-Database consist of data on all Olympic athletes from the 1896 Olympics through Rio 2016.
+Database consists of data on all Olympic athletes from the Olympics 1896 to Rio 2016.

 # Features That Are Used!